lzwjava/lzwjava.github.io/original/2025-02-03-internet-freedom-en.md

 translated: false
 ---

+This post was updated in August 2025.

+---

 ## Journey

 From 2010 to 2013, I used Goagent and the SwitchyOmega proxy tool to bypass the GFW.